Seledriac/An-introductory-python-library-to-supervised-neural-networks/README.md

     - the data used for the hdr (handwritten digits recognition) models is loaded from the mnist database by the "mnist_loader" library
     - the custom paint test images are 256-RGB format .bmp files
     - WARNING : the performance on the mnist dataset =/= the performance on custom handwritten digits (for overfitting reasons)
-    - WARNING : the only currently correctly working combination for regulation/activation functions is sigmoid with no regulation : about output activations : relu doesn't work without softmax and tanh is very unstable and regarding regulation functions, softmax and normalization have exploding or vanishing output values problems.
+    - WARNING : the only currently correctly working combination for regulation/activation functions is sigmoid with no regulation ( about activations functions : relu doesn't work without softmax and tanh is very unstable, regarding regulation functions : softmax and normalization have exploding or vanishing output values problems).
 Overall, with regulation functions, the results are very bad.
     - The "test_hd.py" script trains a model, stores it in the "models/hd_recognition" folder, and the tracked training process in "trainings".
 It can also live display the weights training, and once the training is done, let the user use the model to predict on custom examples.
-    - Use the "gui.py" graphical interface to get a simplified usage of the network creation, model training using the mnist dataset, and user-friendly image recognition predictions
+    - Use the "GUI.py" graphical interface (located in the hd_recognition folder) to get a simplified usage of the network creation, model training using the mnist dataset, and user-friendly image recognition predictions
     - The models are saved in the "models" folder, and the trainings in the "trainings" folder
-    - After training, the kept model state is the one which had the highest accuracy -> caution : sometimes, there is a bug on the line which saves the best network state : 'saved_state = sorted(states)[-1]' in the network module.
+    - After training, if you have set the "optimize_accuracy" flag to True for the SGD method, the kept model state is the one which had the highest accuracy -> caution : sometimes, there is a bug on the line which saves the best network state : 'saved_state = sorted(states)[-1]' in the network module.
 It randomly happens for some trainings, and more when output values are extreme.

 This library was inspired by the Michael Nielsen's e-book : Neural Networks and deep learning (http://neuralnetworksanddeeplearning.com).